aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. You must go to the Cognito console in your AWS Console.
 1. Under **User pools**, look for and click on `swb-userpool-<stage>-<abbreviation>`.
 1. Under the **Users tab**, choose **Create user**.
-1. Once the user is created, click on the username and under **Group memberships**, choose **Add user to group** to add the user to the Admin group.
+1. Once the user is created, click on the username and under **Group memberships**, choose **Add user to group** to add the user to the ITAdmin group.

 ## Create Users
 In **SWBv2 Official** Postman Collection under **users** folder choose **Create User** API.